 Things you could analyze on a landing page as a copywriter:

-Now you have your checklist of the components you will analyse, you need to go through each one and decide if they need improving on the website you have chosen to include in your teardown.
+Now you have your checklist of the components you will analyze.
+You need to go through each one and decide if they need to improve to decide how to include them in your teardown.

-Following with the website example, things you might look at include:
+Following with the previous website example, things you might look at include:

-You have been analyzing the web in question or the product that you have chosen and now it is time for you to show your findings, which ones work and which ones you would improve.
+You have been analyzing the web or the product that you have chosen, and now it is time for you to show your findings.
+This means which parts are working and which ones you would improve.

 There are different formats to do a teardown and present your ideas.